June 2nd, 2011

 Be Prepared.
 Never appear before a judge unless you have reviewed the entire pleading file, know all relevant facts, briefed all relevant law, know what you want to accomplish, and how you are going to accomplish it.

 Be Organized.
-Have a neat and organized file.
-An organized lawyer usually beats a disorganized one on organization alone.
+Have a neat, organized file.
+An organized lawyer often beats a disorganized lawyer on organization alone.

 Be On Time.
 Never enter a courtroom late.
 Be early enough to introduce yourself to the lower bench and set your presentation.